djrobinson/nextjs-ui-kits/README.md

 Choose the following library if...

-- [NextUI](https://nextui.org/) - you generally like their out-of-the-box styling, need a low learning curve, and like the feel of a traditional npm module UI kit.
+- [NextUI](https://nextui.org/) - you like their out-of-the-box styling, need a low learning curve, and like the feel of a traditional npm module UI kit.
 - [Shadcn/UI](https://ui.shadcn.com/) - you want the widest variety of components with the most features, are hoping to develop an in-house component library long-term, and don't mind learning a few tools to customize and extend it.
 - [TailwindUI](https://tailwindui.com/) - you are rapid prototyping and don't mind spending money.
 You want minimalist tooling, 0 learning curve, and want the widest variety of styled copy/paste code examples.